minoru-person/Notes-ComputerScience/README.md

-# JavaScript-Notes
+# Notes
-My Notes on JavaScript
+My Notes on JavaScript and others.